Libensemble/libensemble/README.rst

 * `PETSc/TAO`_ - Can optionally be installed by pip along with ``petsc4py``
 * Surmise_

-PETSc and NLopt must be built with shared libraries enabled and present in ``sys.path`` (e.g., via setting the ``PYTHONPATH`` environment variable).
+PETSc and NLopt must be built with shared libraries enabled and be present in ``sys.path`` (e.g., via setting the ``PYTHONPATH`` environment variable).
 NLopt should produce a file ``nlopt.py`` if Python is found on the system.
 See the `NLopt documentation` for information about building NLopt with shared